 What is Morphological Segmentation?

-Morphological segmentation is a technique for identifying and analyzing the structure of words in natural language processing tasks.
+Morphological segmentation is a technique for identifying and analyzing word structure in natural language processing tasks.
 This technique is beneficial in morphologically rich languages such as Arabic and Hebrew, where patterns of prefixes, suffixes, and roots form words.
 We will explore the importance of Morphological Segmentation in natural language processing algorithms.

 Morphological segmentation involves breaking words into their constituent morphemes, which refer to the minor meaningful units in a language.